-The Series 2017A Bonds are offered subject to the approving opinion of Norton Rose Fulbright US LLP, Washington, D.C., Bond Counsel.
-Certain legal matters will be passed upon for the District by its General Counsel, Kellam, Pickrell, Cox & Anderson, A Professional Corporation, Norfolk, Virginia, and for the Underwriters by Kaufman & Canoles, P.C., Norfolk, Virginia.
+The Series 2018A Bonds are offered subject to the approving opinion of Norton Rose Fulbright US LLP, Washington, D.C., Bond Counsel.
+Certain legal matters will be passed upon for the District by its General Counsel, Kellam, Pickrell, Cox & Anderson, A Professional Corporation, Norfolk, Virginia.